-15-ENGLISH CHANNEL/STRAIT OF DOVER
+15-ENGLISH CHANNEL-STRAIT OF DOVER

 Fig. A15.
 English Channel and Strait of Dover: Bathymetry modified after Gibbard & Lautridou (2003, fig. 1; © 2003 John Wiley & Sons, Ltd.).
 Depths in metres.
 Satellite image from Google Earth ©.
 (Data: SIO, NOAA, U.S. Navy, NGA, GEBCO.
 Image: Landsat/Copernicus).
+The English Channel as a whole follows the trace of basement faults related to the Hercynian Orogeny.
 The elongate depression that runs along the axis of the English Channel is interpreted to represent a fluvially formed valley that was eroded during the glacial lowstand (= the Channel River; Antoine et al. 2003).
 The strong M2 tidal currents that flow E-W along the length of the Channel are modulated by the M4 tidal harmonic (Howarth 1982; Harris et al. 1995) to generate residual transport paths that diverge at a bedload parting in the centre of the Channel and converge at a bedload convergence to the west of the Strait of Dover (Johnson et al. 1982).
 Note that the Strait of Dover not associated with a bedload parting as might be expected.
 Instead, there is a bedload convergence at or immediately to the west of the narrowest point (Johnson et al. 1982).